June 20, 2017

 In its annual account of global oil resources, Rystad Energy finds that Saudi Arabia has added enough recoverable oil resources to regain its top position ahead of the United States and Russia.
 The addition of 73 billion barrels of recoverable oil since the publication of Rystad Energy’s 2016 annual review comes as a result of lower tax rates for Saudi Aramco.
 The revised fiscal regime should incentivize more aggressive exploration and development drilling in the country, according to the oil and gas knowledge house.

-Rystad Energy’s annual review provides a consistent split of recoverable oil resources into proved, probable and expected resources, as well as contingent and prospective recoverable resources.
+Rystad Energy’s annual review provides a consistent split of recoverable oil resources into proved, probable and expected reserves, as well as contingent and prospective recoverable resources.
 “Proved reserves” refer to a conservative statistical estimate of oil from fields and wells already sanctioned by oil companies and approved by governments.
 “Contingent resources” encompass recoverable oil in unsanctioned projects, whereas “prospective resources” are risked estimates from undiscovered fields.

 In the US, unconventional shale oil makes up more than 50% of the country’s total recoverable oil resources, which currently stand at 263 billion barrels.
 Texas alone accounts for more than 80 billion barrels of recoverable oil.
 Of these volumes, 90% is located in shale formations, with the revitalized Permian basin laying claim to more than 50 billion barrels.
-In the US, oil companies can typically “prove” less than 15% of their recoverable oil, since resources may be reported as proved reserves only after several wells have been drilled on corresponding unconventional acreage.
+In the US, oil companies can typically “prove” less than 15% of their recoverable oil, since reserves may be reported as proved only after several wells have been drilled on corresponding unconventional acreage.
 However, if natural gas liquids (NGLs) were included in the review, the US would surpass Saudi Arabia by more than 50 billion barrels of recoverable oil and petroleum liquids.

 While ExxonMobil reports proved oil reserves of 9 billion barrels to the US Securities and Exchange Commission (SEC)—or about 25% of its estimated recoverable oil—Rystad Energy finds that Saudi Arabia can prove more than 30% of its recoverable oil even when applying strict SEC regulations.